Skip to content

 How to Extend Your Stay

-Even with 60 days, some travelers want more time.
-The good news: you can extend your visa-free stay by 30 additional days at any Thai Immigration Bureau office.
+You can extend your 60-day visa-free stay by 30 additional days at any Thai Immigration Bureau office for 1,900 THB — giving you up to 90 days total without a visa.
 Here is how:

 1